 Duke provides a wide variety of community-based work-study opportunities for students interested in working with nonprofit organizations in Durham.
-These positions provide students with meaningful skill development and sustained employment and organizations with skilled labor at minimal cost.
+These positions provide students with meaningful skill development and sustained employment and organizations with skilled labor at a minimal cost.
 Organizations hosting a community-based federal work-study position are reimbursed for 90% of the cost of a work-study student.

 Submission and Hiring Process for Work Study

 - Agencies should submit a request for approval to use work study by completing an online submission form.

-- Interested students contact the nonprofit organization to be interviewed.
-Students must be eligible for federal or Duke work-study.*
+- Interested students can apply for positions directly within JobX.
+Students must be eligible for federal or Duke work study*

-- Agency identifies a student to hire and submits “Hire Form” (page 5) to email@example.com to advise that a “hire” has been initiated).
+- Agency identifies a student to hire and submits the “hire” through JobX (agency emails email@example.com to advise that a “hire” has been initiated).
 The hire within JobX must be completed and on file prior to hiring a work-study student and, in order for the agency to receive the reimbursement form.

 - Agency hires the student through the organization’s established pay routine and the student is paid by the organization for hours worked.
-After payment to student, the agency will contact the Office of Student Loans & Personal Finance to request reimbursement for student earnings based on the work-study award of the student.
+After payment to student, the agency will submit the reimbursement form with required documentation attached to firstname.lastname@example.org.

 *IMPORTANT NOTE: Agencies may consider Duke work study even if the selected student does not qualify for federal work study.
 Please be aware that Duke work study is funded by the university and the reimbursement rate is 50% of student earnings.
 Federal work study is funded by the federal government and has a reimbursement rate of 90% of student earnings.

 2022/23 Rates for Hourly Student Employees